polyglot-jones/ST3-Asciidoctor/README.md

-# AsciiDoctor Package for SublimeText 3 and 4
+# Asciidoctor Package for SublimeText 3 and 4

 Adds [AsciiDoc] support to [SublimeText 3] and 4, targeting [Asciidoctor].